kunday/cloudformer/README.md

 ## Configuration

-You can add cloudformer tasks to your project by adding something similar to:
+You can add cloudformer tasks to your project by adding the following to your rake file:

-	require 'cloudformer/tasks'
+	require 'cloudformer'
     Cloudformer::Tasks.new("earmark") do |t|
       t.template = "cloudformation/cloudformation.json"
       t.parameters = parameters